yujiri8/yujiri.xyz/software/interpret_vs_compile.md

 ### Interpretation

-* Can use with without the clunk of writing a file, saving it to disk, running it, editing it and running it again when it doesn't work, and then removing it
+* Can use without the clunk of writing a file, saving it to disk, running it, editing it and running it again from the start when it doesn't work, and then removing it

 * No danger of accidentally not rebuilding after a change and running the old binary.
 Much debugging time has been lost to that.